feifanzhou/blog/posts/2024/tanagram-roadmap:-september-2024.md

 Let me know if Tanagram sounds interesting to you, especially if this is a problem space you'd like to work on.
 I'm looking for a cofounder or founding engineer to help me build — we'll be working with parsers, compiler tooling, graph algorithms, and building polished products we can be proud of.

 [^0]: This blog is powered by a custom CMS I built as part of an early experiment many years ago.
-Unsurprisingly, it's been unmaintained and getting to be a bit long in the tooth.
+Unsurprisingly, it's been unmaintained and getting to be a bit long in the tooth. _(Edit 2025-09-13: no longer true!)_